Track your Facebook Ads in Pipedrive in 4 easy steps

 1. Install Attributer on your website

 After signing up for Attributer’s 14-day free trial, you will be provided with a snippet of code you need to place on your website.
 To install it, you can add the code directly to your site, usually through the Setting section, or you can add it through tools like Google Tag Manager.
 If you need further instructions on how to install it, see here.

 Once the code has been placed on your site, you must then add several hidden fields to your lead capture forms.
 The hidden fields you need to add are as follows:

 - Channel Drilldown 4

-A lot of form-building tools make adding hidden fields easy.
+A lot of form-building tools (like Gravity Forms, Wix Forms, Webflow forms, etc) make adding hidden fields easy.
 You should be able to drag and drop a ‘Hidden’ field type into the form or turn a standard form field hidden through the settings.

-A guide on how to do it in form tools like Gravity Forms, Wix Forms, Webflow Forms, etc., can be found here.
+Guides on how to add hidden fields to Gravity Forms, Wix Forms, Webflow Forms, etc., can be found here.

 2. Add UTM parameters to your Facebook Ads